Long-term Care Options

 John Mytinger, MD, is an attending child neurologist and epileptologist at Nationwide Children’s Hospital and Assistant Professor of Clinical Pediatrics and Neurology at The Ohio State University College of Medicine.
 Dr. Mytinger is a paid consultant of Eisai Inc.

-By adulthood, greater than 95% of people with Lennox-Gastaut syndrome (LGS) have cognitive impairment (the inability to remember things, learn new things, concentrate, or make simple decisions).1 This condition can worsen with time.
+Up to 95% of adults with Lennox-Gastaut syndrome (LGS) have cognitive impairment (the inability to remember things, learn new things, concentrate, or make simple "decisions)."
+This condition can worsen with time.
 As a result, most adults with LGS cannot live on their own.
 They will require some degree of support.
-It is critical that families who care for children with LGS have a plan for expected and unexpected life events.
+It is critical that families who care for children with LGS have a plan for expected and unexpected life events.1-4

 Create a living will